Our history in Hong Kong

 - 1991: Mobil launches a Retail Outlet Automation program, streamlining payment and financial operations at all service stations

 Mobil introduces unleaded gasoline in Hong Kong

-- 1993: Mobil’s new Tsing Yi complex is inaugurated
+- 1993: The Tsing Yi West Site is inaugurated

 - 1995: Esso Hong Kong and BOC Credit Card (International) Limited jointly launch Hong Kong’s first smart credit card